kurkurzz/popcat-clicker/README.md

 2. Choose latest release
 3. Download `main.app.zip` for macos user, `main.exe` for windows user.
 4. Run!

+	Note: you might need to wait a few seconds until the script running.

 Don't worry about any security issue because the code is free from any malware.